Prinzeepule/AirbnbNYC.github.io/README.md

 How many adverts are for private rooms?
 How do Airbnb listing prices compare across the five NYC boroughs?

 TOOL USED - Microsoft PowerBi

+Data Preparation
+In PowerBi Transforms the datasets was checked for duplicates and nulls.
+In the price dataset the price column was split to interger part and the “dollar” text part.
+The dollar text column was deleted and $ added to the new-price column while deleting the old column (column with int and text together).
+Also in the “nbhood_full” column, the cities (Borough) was extracted to a standalone column named neighbourhood.
+After ensuring the data is clean, the analysis of the data is done.

+Analysis
+Check the uploaded file for the datasets and analysis on the dashboard.